autistic-symposium/master-algorithms-py/stacks/README.md

 <br>

-* last in, first out structures (LIFO)
+* stacks are **last in, first out** structures (LIFO), where the newest element is first one to be removed from the structure.
-* useful in certain recursive algorithms, where you can push temp data as you recurse, and remove them from the (memory or data structure) stack as you backtrace.
+* stacks are useful in certain recursive algorithms, where you can push temp data as you recurse, and remove them from the (memory or data structure) stack as you backtrace.

 <br>